PayPal cutting jobs as part of major reorganization

 Marcus said PayPal will be working to fix such issues.

 “We want to do what’s right for merchants and customers.
-Neither wants to be re-directed when they pay,” he said.
+Neither want to be re-directed when they pay,” he said.

 Marcus, Ferguson and Barrese hope their changes will attract software engineers and designers to the company again.
 That may be tough.